Duchy of Courland and Semigallia: 18th century

 When Jacob died in 1682, his son, Friedrich Casimir, became the next duke.
 During his reign production continued to decrease.
 The duke himself was more interested in glamorous celebrations and spent more money than he had.
 This forced him to sell Tobago to the British.
 During this period, the Commonwealth increased its influence in the political and economic life of the Duchy.
 Additionally, Russia showed an interest in this area.

 Friedrich Casimir died in 1698.
 His successor, Friedrich Wilhelm Kettler, was only six years old and was under the regency of his uncle Ferdinand – a Polish general.
 During this time the Great Northern War (1700–1721) began between Sweden and Russia with its allies – the Commonwealth, Saxony and Denmark.
 As a result of the war, Russia took control of Swedish Livonia starting in 1710.
 In Courland, Russia also had such a strong influence that its ambassador, Pyotr Bestuzhev, became the most powerful man in the duchy.
 The Tsar of Russia, Peter the Great, received a promise from Friedrich Wilhelm that he would marry one of the daughters of the tsar's brother.
 By having this promise, Peter the Great wished to increase the influence of Russia in Courland.
 In 1710, Friedrich Wilhelm married Anna Ioannovna (later Empress of Russia), but on his way back from St Petersburg, he took ill and died.
 Anna ruled as the duchess of Courland from 1711 to 1730.

 After the death of Friedrich Wilhelm, the next candidate for the seat of duke was Ferdinand Kettler, who, at the time, lived in Danzig.
 Because the law required the duke to reside within the Duchy, the Diet did not recognize him.
 Because Ferdinand was the last representative of Kettler's family, a remarkable number of candidates tried to gain the dukedom during this period.
 One favorite was Maurice de Saxe, natural son of Augustus II the Strong, King of Poland.
-Saxe had managed to gain support and was even mentioned as marrying Anna Ioannovna, Duchess of Courland at that time.
+Saxe had managed to gain support and was even mentioned as a potential husband for Anna Ioannovna, Duchess of Courland at that time.

 He was elected duke in 1726, but only managed to maintain himself by force of arms till the next year.
 Russia disliked him and sent an army to western Courland to destroy Maurice's base.
 When Catherine was Empress Peter Lacy was given responsibility for removing Maurice de Saxe from Courland.